Promo code SPRING2022 will be automatically applied at checkout!

 Hyperglycemia-induced seizures can sometimes lead to certain complications that can cause abnormalities in magnetic resonance brain scans and EEG changes.
 However, these are generally thought to be reversible.

-After your immediate condition is addressed and treated, you should visit your healthcare provider to discuss next steps to avoid further complications of hyperglycemia.
-In some cases, seizures related to nonketotic hyperglycemia can lead to brain damage if left untreated.
+After your immediate condition is addressed and treated, you should visit your healthcare provider to discuss the next steps to avoid further complications of hyperglycemia.
+In some cases, seizures related to non-ketotic hyperglycemia can lead to brain damage if left untreated.

 Taking steps to manage and treat high blood sugar can help you avoid seizures caused by hyperglycemia.
 Talk to your doctor about how to keep your blood sugar levels in a healthy range.
 Certain lifestyle and diet changes may also be beneficial.

-Here are some helpful tips for maintaining a healthy blood sugar to avoid seizures and other serious complications
+Here are some helpful tips from the glucose experts at Nutrisense to help maintain a healthy blood sugar level to avoid seizures and other serious complications

 1) Physical Activity